-- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, role play etc. We use KAPOW. - Ensuring school is well supervised, especially in areas where children may be vulnerable or have identified they are vulnerable - Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them - Addresses inappropriate behaviour (even if it appears to be relatively minor) - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying - Ensures staff and children are aware of the policies - Ensures robust supervision and be aware of potential risky areas in the school - Increases supervision during key times - Takes steps to prevent isolation - Separates children if needed - Where risk is identified, an individual child risk assessment is put in place, reviewed and updated appropriately
+- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, role play etc. Our scheme is Coram Education, SCARF.
+Ensuring school is well supervised, especially in areas where children may be vulnerable Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them - Addresses inappropriate behaviour (even if it appears to be relatively minor) Has clear robust policies on dealing with key issues of behaviour such as cyber bullying Ensures staff and children are aware of the policies - Ensures robust supervision and be aware of potential risky areas in the school Increases supervision during key times - Takes steps to prevent isolation - · Separates children if needed - Where risk is identified, an individual child risk assessment is put in place

-The following systems are in place to enable children to confidently report any abuse:
+The following systems are in place to enable children to confidently report any abuse: • All children know who they can report to in school

-- All children know who they can report to in school - Worry/Talk it out boxes in each year group/around school - Assemblies signposting children to key actions/people - Posters around school - Informal/formal check ins with identified pupils
+- Worry / Talk it out boxes in each year group / around school - Assemblies signposting children to key actions / people